notkingsley/for-da-future/README.md

-# float-range
-This repository contains python scripts that will be utilized in future projects.
+- This repository contains python scripts that will be utilized in future projects.